klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/mainbridge.md

 ## mainbridge_getChildChainIndexingEnabled <a id="mainbridge_getChildChainIndexingEnabled"></a>

-`mainbridge.getChildChainIndexingEnabled` returns if indexing anchoring transaction is enabled or not.
+`mainbridge_getChildChainIndexingEnabled` returns if indexing anchoring transaction is enabled or not.

 **Parameters**